pyne/pyne/doc-src/source/doc/usersguide/fludag.rst

 Running FluDAG
 '''''''''''''''''''
-Running FluDAG bears some similarity to running FLUGG, first create the CAD geometry of the problem you wish to run.
-In order to produce the material assignment data from the CAD geometry we must first facet the file,
+Running FluDAG bears some similarity to running FLUGG: the first step is to create the CAD geometry of the problem you wish to run.
+In order to produce the material assignment data from the CAD geometry we must first facet the file:
 ::
      dagmc_preproc -f <facet_tol> <cad_file.sat> -o <name.h5m>

-Will facet the geometry file to a tolerance of <facet_tol> and produce a faceted file called <name.h5m>.
+This will facet the geometry file to a tolerance of <facet_tol> and produce a faceted file called <name.h5m>.
 From that facet file we can produce the material "snippet" file
 ::
      /path/to/fludag/executable/mainfludag <name.h5m>

-Will load the h5m file pointed to and produce the material assignments information.
+Will load the named h5m file and produce the material assignments information.
-This information should then be pasted into the Fluka input file and any adjustments that need to be made should be made, for example adding the density of non standard materials, adding your scoring information.
-Please note that the user must always include the additional material and compound information themselves and take responsibility to ensure that the Fluka material index number does not overlap with one produced by FluDAG.
+This information should then be pasted into the FLUKA input file and any adjustments that need to be made should be made, for example adding the density of non standard materials, or adding your scoring information. **Please note that the user must always include the additional material and compound information themselves and take responsibility to ensure that the FLUKA material index number does not overlap with one produced by FluDAG.**

 The FluDAG calculation is now ok to run,
 ::
-     $FLUPRO/flutil/rfluka -e <path/to/fludag/executable/mainfludag> -d <path/to/h5m/file/name.h5m>
+     $FLUPRO/flutil/rfluka -e <path/to/fludag/executable/mainfludag> \
+     -d <path/to/h5m/file/name.h5m> \
      ++{standard fluka options}++ <fludag_input_file>